-After the appalling Linda Sarsour called for a jihad against Donald Trump there naturally followed the usual bunfight about what the word actually means.
+After Linda Sarsour called for a jihad against Donald Trump there naturally followed the usual bunfight about what the word actually means.
 Some people thought she meant “smiting his neck and every fingertip” as, of course, she hoped they would so that she could then bring out the hadith about the best jihad being “speaking truth to a tyrant” and claim to be misrepresented by Islamophobes.

 We know that ”jihad” literally means “strive” or “struggle” but how is it actually used in the Koran?
 In context does it mean “holy war” or “spiritual struggle” or both?